-Once you implement a thermal transfer printer, maintenance guidelines are easy to follow.
-Learn five tips to keep your thermal transfer printer running optimally so you don’t have to spend extra money on unnecessary new parts or wasted media.
+Proper care of your thermal transfer printer is critical to keeping it at peak performance for as long as possible.
+Keep reading for five tips to keep your thermal transfer printer running optimally so you don’t have to spend on unnecessary new parts or wasted media down the line.

 5 Tips to Keep Your Thermal Transfer Printer at Optimal Performance